Healthiest Alcohol: Healthier Alcohol Selections For Weight Loss

 Rule 8: Keep it simple and classic

-Now you can rest easy, hit the town, pull up a stool, order a delicious beverage and let the good times roll… in a more reasonably healthy, guilt-free way, of course.
+Now you can rest easy, hit the town, pull up a stool, order a healthier alcoholic drink and let the good times roll… in a more reasonably healthy, guilt-free way, of course.